-Function Parameter Specification Notes IRIG B12x Input 600Ω input impeda highly dependent or carrier at the destina code decoder.
+Function Parameter Specification Notes IRIG B12x Input 600 Ω input impedation highly dependent of carrier at the destination of decoder.
 If B e code stream is a transformer isolated, ince.
 Synchronization to this input is in the signal quality, p-p amplitude of the ation and accuracy of the receiving time 120-123 is applied, the YYYY value must y and between 1 second ticks.
-IRIG B00x Input DC level shifted (DCLS) TTL time code stream is shall be TTL compatible input having an output impedance of 500 MJTE will attempt to synchronize the time master rollove the one second marker within 300 ± 150 nanoseconds whe chosen as the preferred time reference.
+IRIG B00x Input DC level shifted (DCLS) TTL time code stream is shall be a TTL compatible input having an output impedance of 50Ω .
+MJTE will attempt to synchronize the time master rollover to the one second marker within 300 ± 150 nanoseconds when chosen as the preferred time reference.
 If B000 to B003 is a manually and between applied, the YYYY value must be entered een 1 second ticks.
-This input can be configured to acce onfigured to accept either a single ended ven input.
-The MJTE can be configured e rising or falling edge of the time 1PPS Input 1PPS Input a TLL pulse per second stream where the e not less than 10 μ sec and no more than n may be programmed to align to the e of the 1PPS input. or differentially driv onfigured to accept either a single ended ven input.
+This input can be configured to accept either a single ended or differentially driven input.
+The MJTE can be configured to synchronize to the rising or falling edge of the time markers 1PPS Input This input shall be a TLL pulse per second stream who pulse width shall be not less than 10 μ sec and no more 500 μ sec. - n may be programmed to align to the ge of the 1PPS input. or differentially driv onfigured to accept either a single ended ven input.
 The MJTE can be configured or the inverted 1PPS signal.
-Optional GPS Receiver y be purchased that will track up to 12 le weeks, hours, minutes, seconds and y the MJTE.
+Optional GPS Receiver - y be purchased that will track up to 12 le weeks, hours, minutes, seconds and y the MJTE.
 IRIG B127 out Time code transformer isolated, 600 Ω output impedance.
 Drives up to 100 meters of 50 Ω coax.
 The output is adjustable (programmable) form 1-9.9 Vp-p output.
 Time code is compliant with IRIG B127.
-IRIG B 007 out iant with IRIG B007.
-One second t with the time master ± 30 nanoseconds.
-Drives up to 10 TTL loads up to 100 me Physical output is configurable to be sing differential drive and deliver pulses with edge coincident with the time master one onfigurable to be single ended or ad deliver pulses with the rising or falling
+IRIG B 007 out Time code is compliant with IRIG B007.
+One second marker is coincident with the time master ± 30 nanoseconds.
+Drives up to 10 TTL loads up to 100 meters over 50Ω coar Physical output is configurable to be single ended or differential drive and deliver pulses with the rising or fallin edge coincident with the time master one second rollover.